Carbine (horse): Stud record

 Carbine proved his stud potential the following year, 1892, by siring a colt named Wallace, who went on to become an exceptionally good racehorse and sire.
 Wallace was considered the best of Carbine's Australian-bred progeny.
 He won the VATC Caulfield Guineas, Victoria Derby, Sydney Cup and other good races.
 Despite limited stud opportunities Wallace was the Leading sire in Australia in the 1915/16 season.
 Wallace also finished second three times and third three times on the leading sires' table.
 During Carbine's short Australian stud career he sired the winners of 203½ races worth £48,624, including the multiple stakes winners, Amberite (won Victoria Derby and Caulfield Cup etc.) and La Carabine (Sydney Cup and VRC Australian Cup etc.).

 In 1895, the Duke of Portland purchased Carbine for 13,000 guineas.
 He was shipped from Melbourne to the Duke's English stud at Welbeck Abbey where he was the second stud sire to the outstanding St. Simon, who covered the best mares.
 A son of Carbine, Greatorex, was a minor race winner in England before he was exported to South Africa, where he became a leading sire on ten occasions and influenced bloodlines there.
 Carbine sired Spearmint, the 1906 Epsom Derby and 1906 Grand Prix de Paris winner.
 Spearmint in turn sired Spion Kop, who also won the Epsom Derby.
 Spion Kop's offspring included another Derby winner, Felstead.
-Felstead's son, The Buzzard, later stood at stud in Australia.
+Spion Kop's son, The Buzzard, later stood at stud in Australia.
 The wheel of history turned full circle when two of The Buzzard's offspring, Old Rowley and Rainbird, each won the Melbourne Cup, in 1940 and 1945, respectively.
 Spearmint was the sire of American three-year-old champion, Johren, foaled in 1915 in England and exported to America as a yearling.
 Johren was the winner of the 1918 Belmont Stakes and was awarded the American Eclipse Award for Horse of the Year.

 Over half of the 65 Melbourne Cup winners from 1914 to 1978 were descendants of Carbine, including Comic Court, Phar Lap, Rising Fast, Rain Lover and Think Big.
 Statistics and contemporary assessments indicate that he was a dominant antipodean racehorse of the 19th century, and he still ranks with such 20th-century Thoroughbreds as his descendants Danzig, Nearco, Northern Dancer, Mr. Prospector, Nasrullah, Nijinsky II (winner of the UK Triple Crown), Royal Charger and Royal Palace (who have established their own sire-lines) in terms of renown among turf historians.